 What your ATS must do

-An ATS for UK schools must enforce each KCSIE check as a non-skippable pipeline stage with timestamp, evidence upload and verifying staff member recorded.
-Skipping a stage should be technically prevented, not just documented.
+An ATS for UK schools must enforce each KCSIE check as a non-skippable pipeline stage that captures a timestamp, an evidence upload and the name of the verifying staff member.
+Skipping a stage should be technically prevented, not merely flagged after the fact.
+In practice that means four things working together:

 Single Central Record (SCR) export